rjb7731/LegalAdminAutomation/README.md

 **pdftotextarray** - Convert PDF files to text strings and store within a dictionary for use within NLP (spacy, NLTK)

 **PrintAll** - Send all Pdf's to the printer within a specific file - saves having to go through and click each document.

+**PDFChecker** - Reads a folder of pdf's and return's the entity names involved and also the document type (e.g. Joe Bloggs Limited & Lease)
 _____________

 **Case Management System Automation**